Ingestion Controls

 Ingestion Configuration

 Shows Automatic if the default head-based sampling mechanism from the Agent applies.
-If the ingestion was configured in the tracing libraries with trace sampling rules, the service is marked as Configured.
+If the ingestion was configured with trace sampling rules, the service is marked as Configured; a Local label is set when the sampling rule is applied from configuration in the tracing library, a Remote label is set when the sampling rule is applied remotely, from the UI.
 For more information about configuring ingestion for a service, read about changing the default ingestion rate.

 Infrastructure